To book Jeremy Vine please contact your JLA Agent.

 One of Jeremy’s early reports was an award-winning exposé of South African police brutality, which led to twenty four officers being suspended.
 In a lighter vein, he was famously challenged by Jeffrey Archer to a race on Brighton beach, after remarking that the Tories had become elderly.
 Archer pulled out, complaining of ‘tiredness’.

-Jeremy has picked up a Sony Award for Speech Broadcaster of the Year.
+In his long and varied career Jeremy has also guest presented The One Show, fronted Panorama, and tackled the opinions of listeners and viewers on Points of View.
+He has also picked up a Sony Award for Speech Broadcaster of the Year.
 In his after dinner speech, he reveals how news really gets to our screens.
-He might also mention what happened when Mandelson screamed at him, or how an assassination attempt went completely unnoticed by a reporter at the scene.
+He might also mention what happened when Peter Mandelson screamed at him, or how an assassination attempt went completely unnoticed by a reporter at the scene.